Seaview Wastewater Treatment Plant

 Discharges:

-There were four consented wet weather discharges to the Waiwhetū Stream in October.
+There was one consented wet weather discharge to the Waiwhetū Stream in November.

 Odour Complaints